The Amateur Backyard Astronomer

 What do we see

-The trick in taking photos of the Moon (or any bright object) is to jump into manual mode on the camera.
-For instance, the Moon is very bright so to take this image I needed a decent shutter speed and a low ISO setting.
-In this case it was 250/sec at f/6.3 and an ISO of 100.
-Being in manual mode allows me to experiment; you don't want the camera thinking at this point.
-See below for my setup used to obtain the actual photo.
+When photographing bright objects like the moon, it's essential to switch to manual mode on the camera.
+For example, the moon is very bright, so a low ISO setting and a decent shutter speed are required.
+In this case, the settings used were 250/sec at f/6.3 and an ISO of 100.
+Being in manual mode allows for experimentation; you don't want the camera to do the thinking for you.
+Refer below for the equipment used to capture the image.

 Canon 5D mkIII Sigma 150 - 600mm lens and a Manfroto tripod.